 Scheduling & Visitor Restrictions

 Visitors of end-of-life patients are exempt from the vaccination and testing requirements.
-In addition, the following visitors have a limited exemption from the vaccination or testing requirements:
+In emergent situations, the following are also exempt from the vaccination and testing requirements:

-- Support persons for a labor and delivery patient
+- A support person for a labor and delivery patient

-- Support persons for a patient with physical, intellectual, developmental disability, or cognitive impairment are considered visitors who are visiting a patient in critical condition
+- A support person(s) for a patient with physical, intellectual, developmental disability, or cognitive impairment

 Thank you for entrusting us with your healthcare needs.
 We wish you all the best on your path to continued health.